lenasolarova/git-practical/09-cherry-picking.md

 Apply the changes introduced by some existing commits

-Our main use-case for git-cherry-pick is for taking some bugfix commits from one branch, and applying them to another (e.g. a release branch and master)
+Our main use-case for git-cherry-pick is for taking some bugfix commits from one branch, and applying them to another (e.g. a release branch and main)

 ## Prerequisite
 Ensure your current directory is that of the cloned repository in the previous practical.